 - Revised by: The Faculty Board of Science and Technology

 - Applies from: Autumn 2022

 - Responsible department: Department of Civil and Industrial Engineering

 On completion of the course, the student should be able to:

-give an account of and explain theories and tools used in the field of project management,
+- give an account of and explain theories and tools used in the field of project management,

-assess appropriate planning and coordination methodology in relation to the project's scope and type,
+- assess appropriate planning and coordination methodology in relation to the project's scope and type,

-analyse projects and project execution from the perspective of different stakeholders within the focal organisation as well as external stakeholders from other parts of society.
+- analyse projects and project execution from the perspective of different stakeholders within the focal organisation as well as external stakeholders from other parts of society.

-present a industrial project work within their field of technology
+- present a industrial project work within their field of technology

 The course focuses on planning, controlling and leading projects within several industrial areas.
 The course is also emphasising projects as an organisational form, the relationship between the project and the organisation and the connection between the scope of the project and the overall strategy of the organisation.